-The 568 Digital Surround Processor can be used with two Meridian DSP6000 Digital Loudspeakers, and a DSP5000C Digital Centre Loudspeaker, to provide audiophile-quality sound.
-A further two or four D33 Active Digital Loudspeakers can be added as side or rear loudspeakers to give extremely convincing multi-channel reproduction from music and film sources.
-The Meridian DVD Player is an ideal source for use with the 568.
-It allows you to play both audio CDs and DVD video discs, taking full advantage of the 568's control and digital signal processing capabilities.
+The 568.2 Digital Surround Processor can be used with two Meridian DSP6000 Digital Loudspeakers, and a DSP5000C Digital Centre Loudspeaker, to provide audiophile-quality sound.
+A further two or four DSP33 Active Digital Loudspeakers can be added as side or rear loudspeakers to give extremely convincing multi-channel reproduction from music and film sources.
+The Meridian 598 DVD Player is an ideal source for use with the 568.2.
+It allows you to play DVD-Audio, DVD-Video, and audio CDs, and connects six discrete channels to the 568.2 using Meridian's MHR Smart Link.